Colonial history of the United States: Puerto Rico

 In September 1493, Christopher Columbus set sail on his second voyage with 17 ships from Cádiz.
-On November 19, 1493 he landed on the island of Puerto Rico, naming it San Juan Bautista in honor of Saint John the Baptist.
+On November 19, 1493, he landed on the island of Puerto Rico, naming it San Juan Bautista in honor of Saint John the Baptist.
 The first European colony, Caparra, was founded on August 8, 1508, by Juan Ponce de León, a lieutenant under Columbus, who was greeted by the Taíno Cacique Agüeybaná and who later became the first governor of the island.
 Ponce de Leon was actively involved in the Higuey massacre of 1503 in Puerto Rico.
-In 1508, Sir Ponce de Leon was chosen by the Spanish Crown to lead the conquest and slavery of the Taíno Indians for gold mining operations.
+In 1508, Sir Ponce de Leon was chosen by the Spanish Crown to lead the conquest and enslavement of the Taíno Indians for gold mining operations.
 The following year, the colony was abandoned in favor of a nearby island on the coast, named Puerto Rico (Rich Port), which had a suitable harbor.
 In 1511, a second settlement, San Germán was established in the southwestern part of the island.
 During the 1520s, the island took the name of Puerto Rico while the port became San Juan.

 As part of the colonization process, African slaves were brought to the island in 1513.
 Following the decline of the Taíno population, more slaves were brought to Puerto Rico; however, the number of slaves on the island paled in comparison to those in neighboring islands.
 Also, early in the colonization of Puerto Rico, attempts were made to wrest control of Puerto Rico from Spain.
 The Caribs, a raiding tribe of the Caribbean, attacked Spanish settlements along the banks of the Daguao and Macao rivers in 1514 and again in 1521 but each time they were easily repelled by the superior Spanish firepower.
 However, these would not be the last attempts at control of Puerto Rico.
 The European powers quickly realized the potential of the lands not yet colonized by Europeans and attempted to gain control of them.
 Nonetheless, Puerto Rico remained a Spanish possession until the 19th century.